Who Needs a Sask Boat License?

 Like other areas of Canada, Saskatchewan requires a license to operate a motorized boat.
 That means you need a valid Pleasure Craft Operator Card (PCOC) to drive your vessel.

-There are age and supervision requirements for boating in the province, too, and you'll want to know what those are before heading out on the water.
+There are age and supervision requirements for boating in the province, too, so be sure you know what those are before heading out on the water.
 Being informed can help ensure you aren't breaking any rules.

 For example, children under 12 can't operate a boat with a motor larger than 10hp.
 Additionally, boat operators with a motor up to 40hp must be at least 12 years of age to operate that boat without supervision.